-KEY RISKS RISK MITIGATION/CONTROLS IN PLACE LIKELIHOOD IMPACT RESIDUAL BY WHEN ВҮ WHOM RISK OWNER DIRECTORATE 1 unable to set a balanced The Government has confirmed that the multi-year settlement offers have been agreed with all single purpose fire and rescue authorities.
+KEY RISKS RISK MITIGATION/CONTROLS IN PLACE LIKELIHOOD IMPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE 1 Insufficient resources due to poor funding settlement, inability to make required savings, additional financial pressures such as RDS pensions etc., plus council tax limits via local referendum resulting in Authority being unable to set a balanced budget.
+The Government has confirmed that the multi-year settlement offers have been agreed with all single purpose fire and rescue authorities.
 Hence, barring exceptional circumstances, and subject to the normal statutory consultation process for the local government finance settlement, the Government expects these amounts to be presented to Parliament each year.
 However there still remains some uncertainty surrounding the changes to the Business Rates Retention Scheme and the impact of Brexit.
 The final Local Government Finance Settlement 2017/18 confirmed a funding reduction of £2.3m in 17/18 and £0.9m and £0.4m over the following two years.
 Based on current budget estimates we will be faced with a funding gap of up to £1.2m in 19/20 (assuming council tax is increased by 2% in future years).
 The Authority will continue to review opportunities for further savings, with the next ECR due in 17/18.
 The Authority holds sufficient reserves to enable it to smooth out the impact if funding reductions and meet the financial challenges in the medium term.
-3 3 9 Continue to monitor position and review implications arising from Brexit 31/03/2018 DoCS DoCS Corp Serv 2 have available adequate and reliable premises information to efficiently resolve operational incidents: Risk information is provided to operational staff based on premises information and premises risk are identified compliant system against the principles outlined in the CFRA 3 3 9 86 plans still require further work.
+3 9 Continue to monitor position and review implications arising from Brexit 31/03/2018 DoCS DoCS Corp Serv 2 have available adequate and reliable premises information to efficiently resolve operational incidents: Risk information is provided to operational staff based on premises information and premises risk are identified on a continuous basis although this is not Premises based risks are assessed using the ORA process and paperwork.
+These are then categorised as level 1, 2, or 3 risk and documented accordingly.
+RIEF process is in place for sharing risk information The Service now has an ability through its RADAR product to store and record/ amend Cat 2 & 3 risk information.
+Premises risks categorised as level 2 risk have a hazard statement on the mobilising system.
+The PORIS programme went live on the 1/4/15, as per the project plan.
+This now gives the Service a fully compliant system against the principles outlined in the CFRA PORIS guidance.
+All known high risk premises are recorded on the system.
+3 3 9 86 plans still require further work.
 Since the last update the new form and training have been developed.
 The training will be completed by mid- July following which all new 7(2)(d) plans will be created using the new format.
 SDMs have received training to ensure that they can quality assure the plans prior to them being published.
 The Operational Assurance Team will recommence auditing of existing 7(2)(d) plans, starting with the Level 5s in Q2.
 30/06/2018 HoSD DoSD Serv Delivery